Welcome | Get started | Dive into Lino | Contribute | Reference

 Named choices¶

-A choice can optionally have a name, which makes it accessible as class attributes on its choicelist so that application code can refer to this particular choice.
+A choice can optionally have a name, which makes it accessible as class attribute on its choicelist so that application code can refer to this particular choice.

 >>> Weekdays.monday